-- 11.1 The chapel is situated at the Weston Road Cemetery and comfortably seats forty (40) people. - 11.2 Chapel services are booked for the duration of one hour, exceeding this time may result in additional charges. - 11.3 The Council provides a CD player and a docking station, but families or ministers are welcome to bring their own sound systems if they prefer. - 11.4 Families should make contact with the Cemeteries Officer, in advance, if the Council provided music systems are required, to enable to the testing of the music in advance of the service. - 11.5 There is also a selection of hymn music available on CD, and copies of hymn books can be made available for the congregation.
+- 11.1 The chapel is situated at the Weston Road Cemetery and comfortably seats forty (40) people. - 11.2 Chapel services are booked for the duration of one hour, exceeding this time may result in additional charges. - 11.3 The Council does not provide a music system; families should discuss arrangements for playing music with their minister/celebrant. - 11.4 Families should make contact with the Cemeteries Officer, in advance, if the Council provided music systems are required, to enable to the testing of the music in advance of the service. - 11.5 Copies of hymn books can be made available for the congregation.